btmunger/CS361-Project/README.md

-# CS361-Project
+# Munger's Travel Planner

-This is the repository for my CS 361 (SWE 1) term long project.
+Welcome to the repository for my CS 361 term-long project, Munger's Travel Planner!
+In this program, you can make travel itineraries to plan flights, hotel stays, and attractions!
+In addition, you can use the included currency converter to plan finances for the trip.